Feast: Preparing to Rule (1993)

 That is why you will be able to take care of the problems because the problems have never been technology, the problem has always been character, a lack of love, self-centeredness, lust, jealousy, vanity, greed, and sexual immorality.
 We do not have to get involved in the complexities of the great cities.
 Why?
 Because, the people who design and build these things are going to live over into the World Tomorrow.
 And their minds and training will already be there.

 Do you think God is dumb?
 He is not dumb.
 If He wants a city planner to survive over into the Millennium, to use that person’s training, that person will be there.
-If He wants a sanitary sewage engineer, they will survive.
-But, He will have us guiding and directing, teaching, cleansing—helping to get everything in the right direction.
+If He wants a sanitary sewage engineer, he will survive.
+But He will have us guiding and directing, teaching, cleansing—helping to get everything in the right direction.

 Our responsibility will be to rule with a rod of iron, without abuse, but firmly and with good direction.
 And because we will have the character and mind of God, completely in tune with Him, the direction that those things will be taken will be the best direction so that the earth will not be abused, people will have the greatest amount of liberty, and they will have an environment in which God's purpose can be carried out in their lives.